ErikKalkoken/django-eve-auth/README.md

 If you need to add custom information to an user object for your site  - e.g. a user profile - you can use the standard approach for extending the User model with an one-two-one relation.
 This is explained in detail in this chapter of the official Django documentation: [Extending the existing User model](https://docs.djangoproject.com/en/3.2/topics/auth/customizing/#extending-the-existing-user-model)

+### Tests

+If you need to create users with eve characters for your unit tests please check out our the test tools at `eve_auth.tools.test_tools`:

 ## Settings

 Here is a list of available settings for this app.
 They can be configured by adding them to your AA settings file (`local.py`).